 Notes and Expert Tips

 - Consider this recipe for microdosing only.
-It would be too hard to consume a large portion of salt in one sitting.
+Consuming a large portion of salt in one sitting would be too hard to reach higher THC amounts.

 - Keep cannabis salt as dry as possible during storage.

-- Keep out of reach of children and young adults.
+- Keep out of reach of children; label the mason jar as necessary.

 Frequently Asked Questions